whygukin/Group-9/docs/status.md

 This algorithm works well in Poker Reinforcement Learning because of its slow updating policies making it a stable algorithm.
 But also, it is capable of learning in partially observable environments.

+The PPO algorithm was paired with the open-spiel environment that our TA recommended us for playing card games.
+The open-spiel environment also developed in part with google deepmind, contains universal poker which is a poker-like environment with adjustable parameters to reflect different variations of poker.
+For the PPO algorithm, we set the configurations as follows (similar to Texas Hold'em):

+- Each player starts with 2000 chips
+- 5 players total (1 as the designated agent to learn on PPO, 4 as complete random action agents)
+- Each player inital bets are 50 chips
+- 52 total cards in the deck (all 4 suits, 13 cards in each suit)
+- 3 flipped cards in the beginning, 1 more each after.
+Maxes at 5. (as players continue to bet)
+- Maxmium number total betting rounds cap at 4.

+To learn more about how to play poker: https://bicyclecards.com/how-to-play/texas-holdem-poker.

+The algorithm itself ran with these parameters:

+- 1500000 timesteps
+- 1600 max timesteps per episode
+- 4800 timesteps per batch
+- entropy coeffecient at 0.05
+- clipping at 0.2
+- gamma at 0.99
+- learning rate at 0.001

+Some of these paramters were created by the person who made the base PPO algorithm (which was modified later).
+The 4800 max timesteps per batch, 1600 max timesteps per episode were from the original code.
+Clipping, gamma, learning rate, entropy were all changed afterwards by playing around with the results of the algorithm.

 ## Evaluation

 ## Remaining Goals and Challenges